mrcartier/MarvelDC/README.md

 # MarvelDC
-Some popular superheroes displayed using RecyclerViews in ViewPager
+Some popular superheroes displayed using RecyclerViews in a ViewPager